Inferring Belief States in Partially-Observable Human-Robot Teams: Conclusion

 \section{Conclusion}

-For decades, the \textit{logical predicates} model has been a de-facto representation of world states, and has recently been extended to represent belief state prediction for human-robot teaming.
+For decades, the \textit{logical predicates} model has been the de-facto representation of world states, and has recently been extended to represent belief state prediction for human-robot teaming.
 The logical structure makes the model compatible with state machines, linear temporal logic planners, and case-based reasoning, which is attractive for real-time systems seeking transparent knowledge representations.

-However, the \textit{logical predicates} model does not consider the probabilistic nature of human cognition -- people do not see the world in absolute binary truths, but as probability and managed uncertainty.
-As such, the \textit{logical predicates} model is challenged to represent individual human differences in their interpretations of the environment.
-Moreover, very few works have operationalized the model to human-robot teaming domains, and the literature typically assumes that robot agents have full observability over their environments.
+However, the \textit{logical predicates} model does not consider the probabilistic and uncertain nature of human cognition.
+As such, it struggles to represent individual human differences in their interpretations of the environment.
+Moreover, very few works have operationalized the model to human-robot teaming domains, and the literature typically assumes that robot agents have full observability in their environments.
+As human-robot teams engage in complex environments, misinterpretation can be consequential to the team's tasks.

-Unable to consider uncertainty, the \textit{logical predicates} model is limited to low-dimension state spaces and high-certainty predicates.
-As human-robot teaming domains typically operate in complex environments, misinterpretations can have consequences on downstream planning.

-In this work, we explored the strengths and limitations of using a \textit{logical predicates} belief state model in human-robot teaming.
-We defined the problem of predicting a co-located human teammate's belief state, measured by the model's responses to situation awareness questions.
-Through a user study we collected a dataset of responses at various points throughout a collaborative cooking game, which we utilized to test the accuracy of a \textit{logical predicates} model and an LLM at predicting the user's responses under several degrees of full and partial observability.
+In this work we explored using a \textit{logical predicates} belief state model in human-robot teaming.
+We defined the problem of predicting a human teammate's belief state using the model's responses to situation awareness questions.
+Through a user study we collected a dataset of responses at various points throughout a collaborative cooking game, and evaluated a \textit{logical predicates} model and an LLM at predicting user responses under several degrees of visibility.

 Key takeaways from this work include:

 \begin{enumerate} \item The \textit{logical predicates} model resulted in a scene graph where neither inference model scored above $50-75\%$, motivating the integration of human factors techniques to construct predicted scene graphs for teammates.